Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal: Who are users of XAI, what they want from XAI, and how deliver it: a Mapping Function

-Many XAI approaches, such as LIME, SHAP, etc., are based on feature importance.
-The intuition behind feature importance in XAI is finding the contribution of each feature in the prediction and justifying the output based on the importance of each feature.
-Features in these approaches can be numbers in tabular data, pixels in images, and words in text data.
+Many XAI approaches such as saliency map~\cite{simonyan2013deep}, LIME~\cite{ribeiro2016should}, and SHAP~\cite{lundberg2017unified} rely on the concept of feature importance.
+The fundamental idea behind feature importance in XAI is to assess the contribution of each feature to a prediction and justify the output based on these contributions.
+Features in these approaches can take various forms, including numerical values in tabular data, pixels in images, and words in text data.

-The second XAI method is saliency map \cite{simonyan2013deep}.
-Saliency maps visualize pixels that are more important for the ML algorithm.
-This method is usually applied to image datasets.
-The saliency map does not explain how the network made a specific decision.
-Thus, saliency maps don't give us enough information to intervene and change the output.
-We can use saliency maps in system validation, debugging, eliminating the bias, earning the trust, and meeting the law requirements.
-Plausibility, sparsity, and data manifold closeness do not apply to the saliency map, but model-agnostic and low run-time are desired properties.
-In the case of causality, in image data, we have a connectivity matrix that shows the correlation between pixels.
-However, the saliency map does not visualize that.